eProsima/Fast-DDS-docs/docs/fastdds/env_vars/env_vars.rst

     export ROS2_EASY_MODE=10.0.0.1

 The port of the Discovery Server is calculated using the rules explained in the :ref:`listening_locators_defaultPorts`.
-The transports configured in this new mode include :ref:`UDP<transport_udp_udp>` unicast for discovery and :ref:`TCP<transport_tcp_tcp>` and :ref:`Shared Memory<transport_sharedMemory_sharedMemory>` for user data.
+The transports configured in this new mode include :ref:`TCP<transport_tcp_tcp>` unicast for discovery and :ref:`TCP<transport_tcp_tcp>` and :ref:`Shared Memory<transport_sharedMemory_sharedMemory>` for user data.

 A detailed tutorial can be found in the